mastrojs/mastrojs.github.io/data/docs/install-setup.md

 ## TypeScript

 While you can also just use JavaScript, Mastro supports [TypeScript](https://www.typescriptlang.org/) out of the box.
-Since Deno, Node.js and Bun support type-stripping TypeScript on the fly, server files are directly executed by the respective runtime.
+Since Deno, Node.js and Bun all natively support type-stripping, server TypeScript files are directly executed by the respective runtime.

 However, browsers are not there yet.
 Therefore, files in the `routes/` folder that end with `*.client.ts` are transpiled to `*.client.js` on the fly using [ts-blank-space](https://www.npmjs.com/package/ts-blank-space) – both when they are served via the server, and when a static site is generated.
 This also rewrites imports from `.ts` to `.js`, e.g. `import foo from "./foo.ts"` is transformed to `import foo from "./foo.js"`.
-(To see the gory details, look for the `tsToJs` function in [Mastro's `server.ts` implementation](https://github.com/mastrojs/mastro/blob/main/src/server.ts).).
+(To see the gory details, look for the `tsToJs` function in [Mastro's `staticFiles.ts`](https://github.com/mastrojs/mastro/blob/main/src/staticFiles.ts).)

+Using `ts-blank-space`, which simply puts spaces and newlines where the types would have been, has the nice property of preserving the correct line numbers in error messages and stack traces.
+That's why we added it to Mastro, even though we're otherwise [no-bundler](/guide/bundling-assets-caching/), and wouldn't add more disruptive transforms like JSX.

 By itself, neither starting the server nor loading a `.client.ts` file will perform any type-checking.
 To check your project for type errors, run: